comp-physics/RBC3D/install/readme.md

 * RBC3D __will not__ build on non-x86 hardware (like a new Mac M1+) at time of writing.
 Use an x86 machine (AMD or Intel processors).
 * RBC3D has not been tested on WSL or Windows computers broadly.
 We do not recommend using WSL.
 Instead, use a Linux partition or a *nix-based computing cluster.
-At Georgia Tech we have several, including PACE-ICE, COC-ICE, and PACE Phoenix.
+At Georgia Tech we have several, including ICE and PACE Phoenix.

 ## Ensure you have compilers and wrappers